thachpn165/wp-docker/README.md

 ### System Requirements

-- Docker and Docker Compose installed
+- It is recommended to have Docker and the Docker Compose plugin installed before install WP Docker
 - Git (for installation and updates)
 - Bash 3.0+ (pre-installed on most Linux distributions and macOS), but Bash 4.0 or later is recommended.
 - At least 1GB of RAM per WordPress site (recommended)

 ### macOS-Specific Requirements

-Docker on macOS **cannot mount any folder** outside of the shared file system list.
+Docker on macOS **cannot access folders outside** the shared file system list.

 After installation, you **must add `/opt`** to Docker → Settings → Resources → File Sharing: